-Figure 1-1 shows an Analog Output Option Board with its connector at bottom center.
+Figure 1-2Figure 1-1 shows an Analog Output Option Board for use directly in an IND500x weighing terminal.

-Figure 1-1: Analog Output Option Board
+Figure 1-2: Analog Output Option Board for IND500x

 1.2.
 Analog Output Operation

 When the source of the analog output is displayed weight, gross weight or rate, the output signals will be at the lower limit (0 VDC or 4 mA) when the value represented is at zero.
 When the value reaches its maximum limit, the output signal will increase to the high limit (10 VDC or 20 mA).
 Any value between zero and the maximum limit will be represented as a percentage of the output proportional to the percentage of the value.